Challenge-Points/MapCalculation/README.md

 ## Avg swing distance

-This one is also a selfexplenatory one, it takes the avg distance between the notes.
+This one is also a self explanatory one, it takes the average distance between the notes.

 #### Points = The distance between the notes

 ## Avg swing speed

-The avarage speed someone has to swing at per chunk
+The average speed someone has to swing at per chunk

 #### Points = The Distance between 2 notes\*10